 Located on the island of Shodoshima, Japan, the Marukin Shoyu Soy Sauce Museum may be small but it’s easily one of the best food museums in the world for food lovers.
 Marukin is one of Japan’s best soy sauce brands and its museum offers a fabulous insight into the history and production of artisanal soy sauce.
 Exhibits cover the traditional soy sauce process and there are archival documents dating to the 1600s for serious researchers that reveal how the area’s salt pans made the island the ideal location for soy sauce production.
 Its proximity to Osaka’s port also helped.
 A highlight: the opportunity to sample soy sauce ice cream.
 A bonus for food lovers: olives.
 Shodoshima is Mediterranean-like with Greek-style windmills, nature trails and picturesque beaches.
 At Shodoshima Olive Garden, you can picnic among the olive groves and taste olives in various forms, including traditional pickles, olive oil, olive oil ice cream, as well as olive chocolates and snacks.
 If you’re keen to join the olive harvest and do some olive picking, you need to go now.
 The Shodoshima Olive Harvest Festival is currently underway.
 See the Shodoshima site for more details.

-Learn more about Japanese produce on this exclusive, private insider fish market tour and sushi master class guided by veterans of Tsukiji and Toyosu fish markets, which gives you an immersive experience of the world’s biggest fish markets, with special behind-the-scenes access, before a sushi making class with a sushi master, using premium quality ingredients, and a sushi lunch.
+Learn more about Japanese produce on this exclusive, private insider fish market tour guided by veterans of Tsukiji and Toyosu fish markets, which gives you an immersive experience of the world’s biggest fish markets, with special behind-the-scenes access.

 Museum Kimchikan, Seoul, South Korea